This is a WIP DRAFT.

 Going Over the Assigned Word Count

 If you go over the word count in writing the article, or you see that you will go over the word count, you can ask for an amendment to the assignment, which may be granted at the discretion of the editor.
-Even if you go over, you will still be paid for the number of accepted words you contributed to the article.
+Even if you don't get an amendment, you will still be paid for the number of accepted words you contributed to the article up to the assigned word count.
 Such a payment will occur only by request after the article is moved from draft to the main namespace.

 Except for gross negligence or willful misconduct, authors shall indemnify, protect, defend and hold harmless the editors, directors, and owners of the JFA Wiki and justice for animals org from and against any and all claims arising out of using the site or writing for the site.
 If any action or proceeding is brought against editors, directors, or owners by reason of any of the foregoing matters,.